hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 > When a table is clustered, it is physically reordered based on the index information.<sup>2</sup>

 A clustered table doesn't help when querying rows randomly.
 But it can greatly increase performance when you query a range of index values or a single index value with multiple values!
-Because when the queried data is in one place on the disk less time consuming disk seeks are necessary.
+Because when the queried data is in one place on the disk less time consuming disk reads are necessary.

 Looking back at our query `SELECT * FROM tasks WHERE list_id IN (1, 2, 3)`, we can now explain why the clustered table is so much faster!
 But that will have to wait until we how the test data is structured.
 I have a script which creates 500.000.000 tasks in 500.000 lists: